ingramspark vs kdp

 The wholesale discount you choose impacts your compensation (aka your royalties).

 IngramSpark: On IngramSpark, you can set your royalty rate between 65-70% depending on the market.
-It’s important to note that IngramSpark has a higher royalty rate for print books than compared to Amazon/KDP.
+It’s important to note that IngramSpark has a higher royalty rate for print books than compared to Amazon KDP.
 This is important for authors looking to get their books into bookstores.
 To effectively sell to bookstores, you should offer between a 50-55% discount.
 If you are purely looking for online sales, then set the discount lower, closer to 30% (the lowest discount available) and then you can retain more of the profit.

 IngramSpark’s royalty rate on ebooks is 40%.

-The KDP royalty rate for ebooks offers two options: 35% or 70%, depending on how you price your book.
+The Amazon KDP royalty rate for ebooks offers two options: 35% or 70%, depending on how you price your book.

 IngramSpark vs KDP – Proof Copies